 Begin your shopping early so you’ll have more time to compare prices and watch for sales.
 You can also get creative with where you purchase your gifts by checking out thrift stores or shopping online at eBay or Etsy.
 See: 9 Tips To Go Thrift Shopping Like a Pro

-If you plan to save money by making and giving handmade gifts – Word to the wise – don’t just buy all the stuff and never make the gifts.
+If you plan to save money by making and giving handmade gifts, start NOW! – Word to the wise – don’t just buy all the stuff and never make the gifts.
 Seriously.
 Do you know how many craft rooms are filled with half-finished gifts?

 I know how it goes.
 You search Pinterest for the perfect amazing personalized gift, you spend the money on supplies, put off making the gifts, feel totally guilty, go shopping in a panic December 22 to buy last minute gifts for all the recipients you’d planned to WOW with your thoughtful creativity.